If you simply must know more about Marcel’s background and qualifications

 He has keen insight into human nature and this made him a hit while he practiced stand up comedy at Yuk Yuks and other comedy clubs, sharing the stage with the likes of Bob Saget, Howie Mandel, and Jim Carrey.

-Marcel has authored two books, namely a hilarious and thought provoking book entitled,
+Marcel has authored three books, namely a hilarious and thought provoking book entitled,

-Birth, Death and other Trivialities, which is a humourous philosophical look at the human condition and his most recent opus, Poutine on the Orient Express: An Irreverent Look at Travel.
+Birth, Death and other Trivialities, which is a humourous philosophical look at the human condition, Poutine on the Orient Express: An Irreverent Look at Travel, and his most recent opus, Boomers, Zoomers, and Other Oomers: A Boomer-biased Irreverent Perspective on Aging.

 Marcel Strigberger is uniquely qualified to deal with life’s so called serious issues in a whimsical and entertaining manner.
 And he’s a lot more fun to read and to listen to than Rene Descartes, Jean Paul Sartre and Sir Isaac Newton.
 Maybe not Sir Isaac Newton.